daniel-molina/visualequation/HACKING.md

     cannot manage.
 1. Other cases?

+The following definitions specify the terminology used to prohibit certain subequations of an equation to be selected.

 > **Note**:
 >
 > It can be tricky to correctly use the language to indicate that an element